ntad27/AIP490/Preprocessing.md

 !python inference_pgn.py
 %cd /content
 ```
-(5) Create a folder to store visualize files (file ends with `_vis.png`) and move them into it. **The black images are what we really need** because their values are from 0-20 and consistent with the try-on generate model.
+(5) Create a folder to store visualize files (file ends with `_vis.png`) and move them into it. **The black images are what we really need** because their values are from 0-20 and are consistent with the model.

 (6)